Devel0pmentHero/Q/README.md

 into injection safe SQL while retaining its syntax as much as possible.

 Expressions are early evaluated and have no form of syntactic or logic validation, you have to care on your own to call their methods in the correct order;
-this library will only transfer an object-oriented API into plain SQL strings.
+this library will only transfer PHP code into plain SQL strings.

 ```PHP
 $Result = Q::Select("ID", "Name", "Price")